 By Louise Yako, President & CEO of the BC Trucking Association (article shared courtesy of BCTA)

-The Province of BC has officially recognized the importance of the trucking industry by proclaiming September 2 to 8, 2012, National Trucking Week in BC.
+The Province of BC has officially recognized the importance of the trucking industry by proclaiming the first week in September, National Trucking Week in BC.

 In honour of motor carriers and drivers for their vital contribution to life in this province, we’d like to share a brief story from the soon-to-be released Trucking in British Columbia: An Illustrated History (Harbour Publishing).
 The book contains numerous true-life stories illustrating the mettle required of the “old-timers” who tackled BC’s early roads, “winding ribbons of dirt and gravel carved out of the mountainsides.”
 Their courage and entrepreneurial spirit laid the foundation for a thriving BC economy, fueled by (and fueling) the growth of communities throughout the province.
 Today’s carriers continue the tradition of providing an indispensable service that underpins our modern lifestyle.